-Our recent research for the Practice of Now 2018 report has revealed that 67% of accountants worldwide feel that the profession is more competitive than ever.
+Our Practice of Now 2018 report revealed that 67% of accountants worldwide feel that the profession is more competitive than ever.
 Over a third (40%) of accountants feel more uncertain about their prospects compared to a year ago.

-“It’s a challenging landscape,” says Jennifer Warawa, a former accountant, and now Sage’s Executive Vice President – Partners, Accountants and Alliances.
+“It’s a challenging landscape,” says Jennifer Warawa, a former accountant.

 “It used to be that my accountant was down the street or across town,” she said.
 “Today, people want an accountant who can really serve their business needs and they’ll go all the way across the country, and in some cases to another country.
 The playing field has been leveled and competition is everywhere.”